 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.

-During 2018, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2020, our system was in compliance with applicable State drinking water operating and monitoring requirements.

 INFORMATION ON CRYPTOSPORIDIUM